What are HTTP Headers: Examples and Most Common Types

 Referrer-Policy header – controls how much referrer information, sent via the Referrer header, ought to be included with requests.

 You can easily check your HTTP header security online.
-Various tools let you check which HTTP security headers currently run on your website, you simply need to have an URL that you want to check.
+Various tools allow you to check which HTTP security headers are currently in use on your website; you simply need to provide a URL you want to check.

-Hopefully, by now you have a decent idea of what is a HTTP header, their purpose, and how they come into play in the web scraping world.
-We also briefly touched HTTP security headers and how they work.
+Hopefully, by now, you have a decent understanding of what an HTTP header is, its purpose, and how it comes into play in the web scraping world.
+We also briefly touched on HTTP security headers and their functionality.

-Of course, it’s only the tip of an iceberg and there are quite a few HTTP headers that need to be taken into account when web scraping.
+Of course, it’s only the tip of the iceberg, and there are quite a few headers that need to be taken into account when web scraping.
 We have covered 5 essential HTTP headers that every web scraper must use and optimize.
-We also recommend taking a look at our HTTP proxy solution.
-Check it out, and happy scraping!
+You can also buy HTTP proxies for your web scraping projects or explore various proxy types, including datacenter IPs, residential proxies, and free proxies.
+Check out the Web Scraper API to simplify data extraction at scale.
+Happy scraping!

 About the author